LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 The RAJA form of this sequential loop replaces the ``for-loop`` with a call to a RAJA ``forall`` method::

-  // Initialize a, b, c as before...
+  // Initialize N, a, b, c as before...

   RAJA::forall<RAJA::seq_exec>(RAJA::RangeSegment(0, N), [=] (int i) {
     a[i] += b[i] * c;